skellis46/slipbox/literature notes/Seth - Being You.md

 > to somatoparaphrenia – the experience that one of your limbs belongs to someone else.
 In xenomelia – an extreme form (Location 2517)

-> The experience of being me, or of being you, is a perception itself – or better, a collection of perceptions – a tightly woven bundle of neurally encoded predictions geared towards keeping your body alive.
-And this, I believe, is all we need to be, to be who we are.
-(Location 2520)

 > The best-known example is the ‘rubber hand illusion’, first described more than twenty years ago, and now a cornerstone of research on embodiment.
 (Location 2524)